Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • It eliminates the need for interacting with the Form/Report Design View for Code maintenance every time, resulting in faster Project completion.

-4. Create another Class Module and change its name to Data_TxtBox.
-Copy the following VBA Code Paste it into the Data_TxtBox Class Module and Save it:
+4. Create another Class Module, and change its name to Data_TxtBox.
+Copy the following VBA Code, paste it into the Data_TxtBox Class Module, and save it:

 The Data_txtBox TextBox Class Module Code.